mathvault/mathvault.github.io/_posts/2020-01-05-third-post.md

 ## Math Symbols Extravaganza

-### Math Mode

 Only single-dollar-sign works.
 The rest is deliberated stripped.
+No other issue after that.

+### Math Mode

 Dollar sign, slash-parenthesis: $a+b=c$, \( a+b=c \)